Taraxa-project/taraxa-documentation/node-setup/testnet_node_setup/README.md

 # Taraxa Testnet Node Setup

-You run a node :
+You can run a node:

 * Via deploy to a host in the cloud - _Coming soon!_
 * On any machine with Docker: